-Pencillers: Phil Jimenez, Jerry Ordway, George Perez & Ivan Reis
+Pencillers: Phil Jimenez, Jerry Ordway, George Perez and Ivan Reis

-Inkers: Andy Lanning, Jerry Ordway, George Perez, Ivan Reis, Oclair Albert, Marc Campos, Drew Geraci, Sean Parsons, Norm Rapmund & Art Thibert
+Inkers: Andy Lanning, Jerry Ordway, George Perez, Ivan Reis, Oclair Albert, Marc Campos, Drew Geraci, Sean Parsons, Norm Rapmund and Art Thibert

 Superwoman of Earth-3 (face hidden by the Infinite Crisis logo); Flash (Jay Garrick); Ray (again hidden by the logo); Superboy; Nightshade; Mr. Terrific; Green Arrow; Atom; Wonder Woman of Earth-2; Green Lantern (GL) Hal Jordan; Black Adam; Superman; Sand; Power Ring of Earth-3; STRIPE; Steel; Black Lightning; Power Girl; Question; Batman; GL John Stewart; Jonah Hex; Nightwing; Captain Marvel; Uncle Sam; Wonder Woman; Unknown Soldier; Wildcat; GL Kyle Rayner; Starfire; Gold of the Metal Men; J’onn J’onnz; Flamebird; Kal-L; Metamorpho; Lady Quark; Breach; Warlord; Psycho-Pirate.